DiceDB/docs/src/content/docs/commands/JSON.DEBUG.md

 ```

 In this example, the `JSON.DEBUG MEMORY` command is used on an invalid path `$.nonExistentPath` within the JSON data stored under the key `myjson`.
 DiceDB returns an error indicating that the specified path does not exist.

-## Conclusion

-The `JSON.DEBUG` command is a powerful tool for developers to gain insights into the internal representation and memory usage of JSON data stored in DiceDB.
-By understanding the parameters, return values, and potential errors, developers can effectively utilize this command for debugging purposes.